Quotient-Space Diffusion Models: Appendix

 \section{Appendix}

 The organization of the appendix are as follows.
 In \appxref{related}, we briefly discuss the related work relevant to our research.
 In \appxref{background}, we review some background knowledge of Riemannian geometry and stochastic calculus on the manifold.
 In \appxref{rigorous-construction}, we give the details of the Riemannian structures of the quotient space.
 In \appxref{proofs}, we give all the proofs of the theorems in the main text.
-In \appxref{general-method}, we show our methods for the general case.
-In \appxref{add-exp}, we give some additional results and discussions.
-Finally, the details of the experiments are given in \appxref{experiments}.
+In \appxref{general-method}, we extend our methods to more general cases. \appxref{experiments} details experimental settings, and finally \appxref{add-exp} provides additional experimental results and methodological discussions.